Why is Ledger Nano so Secure?

 At Ledger, we offer you the best security and provide you with ownership and control over your assets.
 Therefore, we created the Nano hardware wallets combined with one-single app Ledger Live, to safeguard your private keys and mitigate potential risks.
 In short, the devices are designed so that your private keys never leave the security of the hardware, even when connecting your wallet to your smartphone or desktop.

-Why is Ledger Nano the most secure: don’t trust, verify
+Why is Ledger Nano so secure: don’t trust, verify

 At Ledger, we are pioneering hardware wallet technology that provides unprecedented levels of security for crypto assets.
 How?
 By creating certified devices that are secure by design.